July 7, 2020

 10. To serve this dish, place the vegetables in the center of the plate, and then top it with the crispy cod pouch.
 Surround the dish with chestnuts, and then coat with a bit of sauce.

 Bon appétit!
-To learn more recipes for the holiday season, stay tuned to our social media sites, or go visit Chef Berard during Cooking Passport to Provence!
+To learn more recipes for the holiday season, stay tuned to our social media sites, or visit France on one of our French culinary tours!

 By Liz Hall